y-lohse/y-lohse.github.io/_posts/2013-01-03-pool-game-with-canvas.md

 <iframe src="http://code.yannick-lohse.fr/pool/pool.php?v=9" width="510" height="310"></iframe>

-Note that at this point, the cue vs rail collisions behaves odly - that's because we moved the call to updateBounding().
+Note that at this point, the cue vs rail collisions behaves oddly — that's because we moved the call to updateBounding().
 We'll fix that soon.

 ### Collision response